ccz-2/No-Distractions-Full-Screen/README.md

 <img src="https://i.ibb.co/p0YLTVS/HKASp-GFBt-W.gif">

 <b><code>Notes:</code></b>
-- No Distractions <u>Answer Bar</u> uses a custom layout and may not play well with other addons.
+- No Distractions Answer Bar uses a custom layout and may not play well with other addons.
 Feel free to report issues, and I will try my best, but widespread compatibility may not be possible.
 - Automatically switches colors for normal/night mode with support for Night Mode Addon
 - The F11 shortcut will automatically toggle the last enabled mode (either fullscreen or windowed).
 - In Fullscreen mode, moving the mouse to the bottom of the screen will unhide answer buttons (if hidden).